photoprism/photoprism-docs/docs/developer-guide/translations.md

 ```
 npm run gettext-extract
 ```
-in the `frontend/` directory.
+in `/frontend`.
 This updates the POT file `translations.pot`.

 Apply changes to existing translations by clicking on "Catalogue" > "Update from POT File..." in the Poedit app menu.

 !!! note
     A binary `*.mo` (machine object) file will be automatically saved along with every `*.po` file.